8 Best Banks for Nonprofits in 2023

 Thanks to no cash deposit or monthly fees with its Community Checking product, Truist is our overall best bank for nonprofits.
 When compared to other banks with a limited number of free monthly transactions, Truist allows the most (225 per month) while charging the least for extra transactions (35 cents each).
 It offers free online bill pay and easy digital account management.

-Cash withdrawals from a Truist ATM are free while out-of-network charges are $3 domestically and $5 internationally, plus third-party ATM fees.
-While the merger of SunTrust and BB&T to form Truist should be completed, some ATMs may still be branded under one of the former bank names.
+Cash withdrawals from a Truist ATM are free, while out-of-network charges are $3 domestically and $5 internationally, plus third-party ATM fees.

-The biggest drawback is that Truist is a regional bank located in the east, southeast, and Great Lakes regions of the United States.
+The biggest drawback is that Truist is a regional bank located in the east, southeast, and Great Lakes regions of the US.
 It operates in 15 states and Washington, D.C., and you need to visit a branch to open an account.

 Bank of America: Best for Nationwide Access to Business Checking & Ongoing Rewards